ye0534143454/MySimpleScheduler/README.md

 - Brightness/Temperature/Position/Speed only works in the "TURN ON" section (obviously)!
 - It's not mandatory to add both ON and OFF time.
 You can leave one of them empty if you don't need it.
 For example, you want to turn off a light every day at 22:00, but you don't need to turn it on.
 - You can also choose to disable a schedule: the schedule will stay there, but it will not be executed until you will enable it back
-- Double click on a row to enable/disable the scheduler
 - You can **drag the rows to sort them**, so you can keep them organized as you like!

 Look at the picture above to see all these things in action (and combined!).

 ### Conditions
-For each scheduler, you can add a condition that will be **checked at the time of the execution**.
+For each scheduler, you can add a condition that will be checked at the time of the execution.
 If the condition is 'true' the action will be performed and (obviously) it won't be executed if the condition is 'false'.
 The condition is a template expression that you can add in the "template" field. \
 The condition is evaluated at every triggering time written in the scheduler before the execution. \